 Internal stipe necrosis of cultivated mushrooms (Agaricus bisporus) is caused by the bacterium Ewingella americana, a member of the Enterobacteriaceae.
 Recently, E. americana was isolated from healthy cultivated button mushrooms grown in New Zealand and from mushrooms showing mild stipe browning.
 E. americana forms a part of the endogenous bacterial population present in mushroom sporocarp tissues.
 This is the first time that E. americana has been isolated from a non-human host in New Zealand.
 Previously, the bacterium has been found associated with human blood and sputum samples.
 Presented here are the details of the identification methods used in providing evidence that this strain of E. americana has the capacity to induce typical symptoms of internal stipe necrosis.
 Ecological studies give a possible explanation as to why E. americana has previously been unnoticed in New Zealand.

-Roy Chowdhury, P & Heinemann, JA 2006, 'The General Secretory Pathway of Burkholderia gladioli pv. agaricicola BG164R Is Necessary for Cavity Disease in White Button Mushrooms', Applied and Environmental Microbiology, vol. 72, no. 5, pp. 3558-3565.View/Download from: UTS OPUS or Publisher's site
+Roy Chowdhury, P & Heinemann, JA 2006, 'The General Secretory Pathway of Burkholderia gladioli pv. agaricicola BG164R Is Necessary for Cavity Disease in White Button Mushrooms', Applied and Environmental Microbiology, vol. 72, no. 5, pp. 3558-3565.View/Download from: Publisher's site

 Cavity disease in white button mushrooms is caused by Burkholderia gladioli pv. agaricicola.
 We describe the isolation and characterization of six mutants of the strain BG164R that no longer cause this disease on mushrooms.
 The mutations were mapped to genes of the general secretory pathway (GSP).
 This is the first report of the association of the type II secretion pathway with a disease in mushrooms.
 Phenotypes of the six avirulent mutants were the following: an inability to degrade mushroom tissue, a highly reduced capacity to secrete chitinase and protease, and a reduced number of flagella.
 Using these mutants, we also made the novel observation that the factors causing mushroom tissue degradation, thereby leading to the expression of cavity disease, can be separated from mycelium inhibition because avirulent mutants continued to inhibit the growth of actively growing mushroom mycelia.
 The GSP locus of B. gladioli was subsequently cloned and mapped and compared to the same locus in closely related species, establishing that the genetic organization of the gsp operon of B. gladioli pv. agaricicola is consistent with that of other species of the genus.
 We also identify the most common indigenous bacterial population present in the mushroom fruit bodies from a New Zealand farm, one of which, Ewingella americana, was found to be an apparent antagonist of B. gladioli pv. agaricicola.
 While other investigators have reported enhanced disease symptoms due to interactions between endogenous and disease-causing bacteria in other mushroom diseases, to the best of our knowledge this is the first report of an antagonistic effect.

-Martinez Diaz, ME, Djordjevic, SP, Stokes, H & Roy Chowdhury, P 2013, 'Mobilized Integrons: Team Players in the Spread of Antibiotic Resistance Genes' in Uri Gophna (ed), Lateral Gene Transfer in Evolution, Springer, New York, pp. 79-103.View/Download from: UTS OPUS or Publisher's site
+Martinez Diaz, ME, Djordjevic, SP, Stokes, H & Roy Chowdhury, P 2013, 'Mobilized Integrons: Team Players in the Spread of Antibiotic Resistance Genes' in Uri Gophna (ed), Lateral Gene Transfer in Evolution, Springer, New York, pp. 79-103.View/Download from: Publisher's site

 Integrons possess a site-specific recombination system and comprise a family of elements that are broadly distributed amongst the Proteobacteria.
 The units of capture into these elements are gene cassettes, which normally comprise of only a single gene along with an attachment site recognized by the recombination system.
 The class 1 integron has at least two features that distinguishes it from most other members of the integron family of integrase elements.
 The first of these is that they are located on mobile elements as opposed to being fixed in the chromosome and the second is that most of the associated gene cassettes include genes that encode antibiotic resistance.
 The linkage of the class 1 integron to mobile elements was an important step since it has meant that diverse molecular processes act cooperatively to disseminate resistance genes in Gram-negative bacteria.
 The selection for resistance in the antibiotic era has now led to an enormous diversity of elements that in many cases has resulted in conjugation, transposition, and site-specific recombination processes combining to spread large clusters of resistance genes.
 All these processes existed in nature prior to the antibiotic era but the level and extent of cooperation did not.
 Here we discuss how some of these complex class 1-associated mobile resistance regions evolved and their ramifications for the management of the antibiotic resistance problem.